andrewrichardson701/Stockbase/README.md

 - Login page is now working for the card reader, still needs a full test but now doesnt try to login when pressing any button.
 - MySQL scripts updated to add the needed info to the DB.
 - Bash script updated with some more prompts and fixed the first prompt with a case instead of else if.
+- Bash script now checks whether the base_url is correct and has some delay added in for the scripts to run.
 - Admin global settings is now a more cleaned up table.
 - Transactions now support cable_transaction table.
 - Transaction include page now supports cable_transaction page.